Home | Industrial Ventilation Products | Louvers & Dampers | Droplet Separators

 Simply put, the droplet eliminator acts as a guard, making sure only the cleanest air gets through to equipment like air handling units (AHU) in HVAC systems or engine intakes.

 A droplet separator removes liquid droplets from gas streams.
 Droplets collide and coalesce on surfaces inside the separator, forming larger drops.
-These larger drops drain out of the separator via gravity, diverting the separated liquid from the gas.
+These larger drops drain out via gravity, diverting the separated liquid from the gas.

 When optimally designed, they remove harmful particulate matter while balancing pressure drop across an AHU, turbine, and other ventilation equipment.

-Appropriate separator selection factors in liquid loading rates, droplet sizes, and permissible downstream liquid concentrations.
-Different internal designs and materials suit liquid-gas properties like viscosity and surface tension.
+Separator selection depends on liquid loading rates, droplet sizes, and permissible downstream liquid concentrations.
+Internal design and material choice must match the liquid-gas properties, including viscosity and surface tension.
+Getting these factors right reduces carryover significantly.

-Incorporating coalescing and particulate filters enhances separation efficiency, ensuring Class A results as per EN 13030:2001 standards.
+Adding coalescing and particulate filters pushes separation efficiency to Class A results per EN 13030:2001 standards.

-With custom sizes, modular construction, and options like mask louvers for architectural discretion, we can provide reliable solutions.
+We supply custom sizes, modular construction, and options like mask louvers for architectural discretion.

 Contact us now for a quick quote and get the right product the first time!

-Vane-type separators utilize a set of baffle vanes designed for different gas flow orientations – vertical, horizontal, or oblique.
+Vane-type separators use a set of baffle vanes designed for vertical, horizontal, or oblique gas flow orientations.
 The vanes divert droplets through inertial impaction, collecting them and allowing the coalesced liquid film to drain off via gravity.

-Depending on the orientation, they offer high separation efficiency for droplets above 15 μm and can handle gas velocities up to 10 m/s.
+Depending on orientation, they achieve separation efficiency for droplets above 15 μm and handle gas velocities up to 10 m/s.

 Two-stage vane-type units provide primary inertial separation through the vanes and secondary separation as the liquid film flows out.

-Different types of droplet separators like profiles, demisters, coalescers, and candle filters are used depending on the liquid load, removal efficiency targets, and droplet size distribution.
+Profiles, demisters, coalescers, and candle filters each serve different applications depending on liquid load, removal efficiency targets, and droplet size distribution.

 A droplet separator separates gas and liquid in applications like HVAC, marine and offshore installations, and other industrial processes.
 They are designed to remove liquid contaminants and droplets from gas streams through inertial impaction and gravity drainage.
 Optimally designed droplet separation removes harmful particulate matter while balancing pressure drop across an AHU, turbine, and other ventilation equipment.